cryptogogue/vol-node-cpp/docs/mining-node-setup-guide/mining-node-setup-guide.md

 This will take a long time.
 You may see some red warning messages; they are not an immediate cause for concern.

-Once the build is done, you should see a message indicating that image was sucsessfully tagged.
+Once the build is done, you should see a message indicating that image was successfully tagged.

-You can get a list of Docker images on your system by typing:
+You can get a list of the Docker images available on your system by typing:

 ```
 docker image ls